How to watch SpaceX launch a Space Force GPS satellite on Friday

-SpaceX is hosting a livestream of the launch.
-The company will attempt to land the Falcon 9's first stage on a drone ship in the Atlantic Ocean.
+Once Elon Musk's company does launch the GPS satellite, it will attempt to land the Falcon 9's first stage on a drone ship in the Atlantic Ocean.
 The spacecraft is scheduled to deploy about 90 minutes after liftoff.

+SpaceX hosted a livestream of the launch, which you can watch below to relive the aborted launch.

 The GPS III Space Vehicle (SV) 04 is the fourth in a series of GPS satellites operated by the US Space Force, the newest branch of the military.
 It'll join a larger satellite constellation already in orbit.